-Roast-IoT’s vision is to enable all sensed data and actuation on IoT platforms to be anonymously traced back to securely calibrated sensors whilst ensuring that anonymity can be stripped back when things go wrong and the law gets involved.
+RoasT-IoT’s vision is to enable all sensed data and actuation on IoT platforms to be anonymously traced back to securely calibrated sensors whilst ensuring that anonymity can be stripped back if legal problems occur.

-RoasT will also develop tools to reason about the security properties of the workflow context whilst balancing operator privacy with user security requirements, and relevant legal obligations.
-These deliverables will bootstrap context-based access control and enforcement based on the contextual characteristics of the data such as provenance, calibration, and specific devices or applications, along with what users should and should not do in accordance with relevant legal requirements applicable to IoT devices and calibration trails.
-RoasT contributes to cybersecurity of IoT by considering both legal and technical challenges around workflow traceability, focusing on the dual lenses of Internet (of Things) law and Security-at-the-Edge.
+RoasT-IoT will also develop tools to reason about the security properties of the workflow context whilst balancing operator privacy with user security requirements, and relevant legal obligations.
+These deliverables will bootstrap context-based access control and enforcement based on the contextual characteristics of the data such as provenance, calibration, and specific devices or applications, along with what users should and should not do in accordance with relevant legal requirements applicable to IoT devices and calibration trails broadly conceived.
+RoasT-IoT contributes to cybersecurity of IoT by considering both legal and technical challenges around workflow traceability, focusing on the dual lenses of Internet (of Things) law and Security-at-the-Edge.

 The publications of this project span technical papers in encryption and privacy in IoT and robot operations, legal analysis of both the market which RoasT-IoT devices find themselves in, and which types of actions must be taken by our societies to best use and prevent misuse of the IoT area in general.
 These all implement the goals set forth above in a technical, societal, and legal sense.

 Oles Andriychuk, Shishir Nagaraja, “Regulating Digital Advertising from the Perspective of the 4th Industrial Revolution”, in Moura Vincente, Sofia de Vasconcelos Casimiro (eds), ‘The Legal Challenges of the Fourth Industrial Revolution: the European Union’s Digital Strategy’, Springer, 2023